SummaryRead the full fact sheet

 You should seek medical advice if you are concerned about the effects of mould.

+- condensation from cooking, showering, clothes drying and from breathing inareas with poor air circulation eg cupboards and corners and furniture against uninsulated outside walls.
 Avoid conditions encouraging mould growth, by using heat, insulation and ventilation.
 The cheapest and easiest way of reducing moisture and humidity levels is by ventilating a room by opening a door or window.
 Use exhaust fans where available.

 Actions you can take to reduce mould

-- Vent clothes dryers to the outside.
+- Vent clothes dryers to the outside and clean lint filters according to the manufacturer’s instructions.

 - Use a vacuum cleaner with a HEPA (high efficiency particulate air) filter.